-The operating loss for our Other activities for the first quarter of fiscal 2021 decreased \$24.8 million compared to the first quarter of fiscal 2020.
-This operating loss decrease was primarily driven by a favorable net legal settlement with BGG, reduced expenses incurred as a result of the sale of our Northeastern U.S. distribution company during the first quarter of fiscal 2021, and reduced interest expense on our outstanding borrowings as a result of the reduction in LIBOR.
+The operating loss for our Other activities decreased \$5.7 million for the year-to-date period of fiscal 2021.
+This operating loss decrease was primarily driven by a favorable net legal settlement with BGG, reduced SG&A expense as a result of the sale of our Northeastern U.S. distribution company, and reduced interest expense as a result of lower average outstanding borrowings under our debt arrangements and lower average interest rates due to the reduction in LIBOR.
+The operating loss decrease was partially offset by a charge incurred for a legal settlement related to a series of ongoing patent infringement disputes and increased incentive compensation costs as a result of strong business performance.
 For additional information regarding the favorable net legal settlement with BGG, refer to Note 15, Contingencies, within the Notes to Condensed Consolidated Financial Statements included within Part I of this Quarterly Report on Form 10-Q.